3F/GetNuTool/README.md

 ### For what

-Firstly, **it's not for** adding libraries for your projects (use standard nuget clients).
+Mainly, it's not for adding libraries for your projects (see standard nuget clients).
 This to providing tools for additional maintenance of your projects and libraries, building processes, debugging, and similar.
 For all that should be used as a tool for all projects (solution-level) or for each.

 #### Restoring packages inside Visual Studio IDE

-The GetNuTool can't use events from Visual Studio by default.
+The GetNuTool can't use events from Visual Studio **by default**.
 However, it can be combined with other our tool for complex work with **a lot of events** of VS IDE & MSBuild:

 * [vsSolutionBuildEvent](http://vssbe.r-eg.net) - [0d1dbfd7-ed8a-40af-ae39-281bfeca2334](https://visualstudiogallery.msdn.microsoft.com/0d1dbfd7-ed8a-40af-ae39-281bfeca2334/)

-So you can use this as you want, for example, to automatically getting tool above for work with complex scripts with MSBuild Tool and Visual Studio as unified engine., etc.
+So you can use this as you want, for example, automatically getting tool above for work with complex scripts with MSBuild Tool and Visual Studio as unified engine., etc.

 ## Commands